VPC Peering

 - Unicast reverse path forwarding in peering connections is not supported

-- Circa July 2016, Instance’s Public DNS can now be resolved to its private IP address across peered VPCs.
+- Instance’s Public DNS can be resolved to its private IP address across peered VPCs when DNS resolution is enabled for the VPC peering connection.

 VPC Peering Troubleshooting